datakaveri/data-quality-assessment/README.md

 - *observationDateTime*
 - *id* for AQM data & *trip_id* for ITMS data

 Present in the *data* folder in the repository is a sample dataset of ITMS data from Surat, as well as a sample dataset of AQM data from Pune.
 Inside the *schemas* folder are the corresponding schemas for these datasets.
-In order to assess the quality of these datasets, the scripts can be run in the order below with included system arguments:
+In order to run the scripts that assess the data quality, make sure your current directory is the *scripts* folder.
+The scripts can then be run as below with included system arguments.
+Note that the system arguments

 ```console
 python3 DuplicationDetection.py <config file name>